apache/fury-site/docs/json/security.md

 types normally do not invoke the custom checker, but an application codec for a built-in target makes that target subject to the checker.
 A custom codec never bypasses the fixed disallow list.

+An empty `JsonSubTypes.value` authorizes the statically sealed closure of the selected top-level base.
+This is still a closed set: JSON cannot name a class, search the classpath, or admit a later descendant of an exact open member.
+If the complete sealed closure is broader than the endpoint should trust, declare a non-empty explicit subtype table or use `withTypeChecker` to reject exact inferred classes.
+The fixed disallow list validates the complete inferred closure; the custom checker narrows that closure, and rejecting every inferred class is an error.
+Explicit subtype tables are exact declarations and fail if the checker rejects an entry.

 `withClassLoader` sets the loader for annotation-declared subtype `className` entries.
 Without it, `build()` snapshots the current thread context class